-We talked to Layal Jebran of moubarmij, an e-learning platform that provides professional programming tutorials in Arabic and here is what she said about it.
+Layal Jebran of moubarmij tells us about an e-learning platform that provides professional programming tutorials in Arabic.

 First of all, how are you and your family doing in these COVID-19 times?